 Peter’s motivation to find Pax is influenced by memory of a baby rabbit killed in his yard after a trap was set up.
 Rabbits were eating his mother’s tulips.
 This dead rabbit had a huge effect on him, and though the dead mother seems at first glance like the bigger ‘ghost’/’wound‘, sometimes it’s more minor things that have a greater impact.
 The death of the baby rabbit to save something like tulips had a huge effect on Peter.
 The mother’s death, too, is obviously significant in causing Peter to fear death, and especially the death of the fox.
 But by transferring the death scene from the mother to that baby rabbit, Pennypacker avoids hitting child readers over the head with something completely and utterly maudlin.
 This is transferred grieving.
 (For more on this see Death In Children’s Literature.)

 (Even the minor characters have their own ghosts — Bristle has a dead sister, for instance, briefly mentioned, but an explanation for why she is so cautious in general.)

 In the end it is Peter’s wooden crutch that saves Pax from the coyotes.
 What’s the symbolism there?
-Perhaps it’s that loving another creature is a weakness, but even if love is a weakness, it still conquers all.
+Perhaps it’s that loving another creature is a shortcoming, but even if love is a shortcoming, it still conquers all.
 It was a loving act to let Pax go, taking in a creature with greater needs.